chienshyong/artificially-intelligent/README.md

 - **DeBERTa**: For deep semantic classification
 - **ELECTRA**: Lightweight transformer model fine-tuned on the dataset
+- **RoBERTa**: Strong performance on ambiguous and nuanced language cases
 - **Random Forest**: Trained on handcrafted features for interpretability
-- **Stacking**: A logistic regression meta-model trained on outputs from all three base models
+- **Stacking**: A logistic regression meta-model trained on outputs from DeBERTa, ELECTRA, and Random Forest

 ---